New Jersey appellate court reinforces limitation on whistleblower claims

 By: Chloe C. Zidian

-On January 21, 2025, amidst a flurry of others, the new president signed an Executive Order abolishing federal contractors’ affirmative action requirements, reducing other DEI programs for federal employees, and discouraging DEI efforts in the private …
+On January 21, 2025, amidst a flurry of others, the new president signed an Executive Order abolishing federal contractors’ affirmative action requirements, reducing other DEI programs for federal employees, and discouraging DEI efforts …

 California appellate court rejects “Headless PAGA” as a way to avoid arbitration